boge12/RunBridge/README.md

 See the full guide at [`Docs/QuickStart.md`](Docs/QuickStart.md).
 High level:

 1. **Power On**
    Plug RunBridge into any 5V USB power source (treadmill USB port, battery pack, or wall adapter).
+   If your treadmill or console has a Bluetooth toggle, make sure **Bluetooth is turned on**.

 2. **Pair Your Watch (one-time)**
    - **Garmin (e.g., Fenix 7):**